samir1029/memory-game/README.md

 🧩 Memory Game 🎮

-This is a simple and fun Memory Game project made with **HTML, CSS, and JavaScript**.🔥 Features
+This is a simple and fun Memory Game project made with **HTML, CSS, and JavaScript**.

+🔥 Features
 - ✅ Multiple Levels: Easy, Medium, Hard, Super Hard
 - ✅ Dark/Light Mode Toggle 💡
 - ✅ Points system with First Try Bonus